kiraitami/project-rpg/README.md

 \src\main\res\drawable\bg_default
 ```

-* To use the Notification feature, you MUST implement Firebase Cloud Messaging, get your Authorization Key and set it in NotificationService interface:
+* To use the Notification feature, you must implement Firebase Cloud Messaging, get your Authorization Key and set it in NotificationService interface:
 ```java
 public interface NotificationService {